-Owners of Discount Bonds and Premium Bonds should consult with their tax advisors regarding the determination for U.S. federal income tax purposes of the amount of OID or bond premium properly accruable in any period with respect to Discount Bonds or Premium Bonds, other U.S. federal tax consequences regarding OID and bond premium, and the treatment of OID and bond premium for purposes of state and local taxes on, or based on, income.
+Owners of Premium Bonds should consult with their tax advisors regarding the determination for U.S. federal income tax purposes of the amount of bond premium properly accruable in any period with respect to Premium Bonds, other U.S. federal tax consequences regarding bond premium, and the treatment of bond premium for purposes of state and local taxes on, or based on, income.